Jack Shore: Ultimate Fighting Championship

 Shore made his promotional debut against Nohelin Hernandez at UFC Fight Night: Hermansson vs. Cannonier on 28 September 2019.
 He won the fight via third-round submission.
 The win earned him a Performance of the Night bonus.

 He was then expected to make his sophomore appearance in the organization against Geraldo de Freitas at UFC Fight Night: Woodley vs. Edwards on 21 March 2020.
 However, the whole event was cancelled due to the COVID-19 pandemic.

 He was scheduled to face Anderson dos Santos at UFC on ESPN: Kattar vs. Ige on 16 July 2020.
 However, dos Santos tested positive for COVID-19 before departing Brazil and was replaced by Aaron Phillips.
 He won the fight in the second round via rear-naked choke.

 Next he was scheduled to face Khalid Taha on 7 November 2020 at UFC on ESPN: Santos vs. Teixeira.
 However, Shore was removed from the bout in late-October due to undisclosed reason and replaced by Raoni Barcelos.

 Shore faced Hunter Azure at UFC on ABC: Vettori vs. Holland on 10 April 2021.
 He won the bout via split decision.
 16 out of 16 media members scored the fight for Shore.

 Shore was scheduled to face Said Nurmagomedov on 4 September 2021 at UFC Fight Night 191 However, Nurmagomedov was pulled from the event due to visa issues, and he was replaced by Zviad Lazishvili.
 In turn, Lazishvili pulled out from the bout due to injury and was replaced by Liudvik Sholinian.
 Shore won the fight via unanimous decision.

 Shore was scheduled to face Umar Nurmagomedov on 19 March 2022, at UFC Fight Night 204.
 However, Nurmagomedov was removed from the bout for unknown reason and he was replaced by Timur Valiev.
 Shore won the fight via unanimous decision.

 Shore faced Ricky Simón on 16 July 2022 at UFC on ABC 3.
 He lost the bout via arm-triangle choke in the second round.

-Shore was scheduled to face Kyler Phillips on November 19, 2022 at UFC Fight Night 215.
-However, Shore suffered "a serious knee injury" and is not expect to return to competition before the end of 2022.
+Shore was scheduled to face Kyler Phillips on 19 November 2022 at UFC Fight Night 215.
+However, Shore suffered "a serious knee injury" and was not expected to return to competition before the end of 2022.

-Shore faced Makwan Amirkhani on March 18, 2023, at UFC 286.
+Shore faced Makwan Amirkhani in his featherweight debut on 18 March 2023 at UFC 286.
 He won the fight via a rear-naked choke submission in the second round.

+Shore faced Joanderson Brito on 3 May 2024, at UFC 301.
+Shore lost the fight by technical knockout as a result of a doctor stoppage after a kick caused a leg wound.

+Shore faced Youssef Zalal on 2 November 2024 at UFC Fight Night 246.
+He lost the fight via an arm-triangle choke in round two.

+Retirement

+On 11 December 2024, Shore announced his retirement from his professional MMA career.
+Shore was 29 years old at the time of his retirement.
+In an Instagram post, Shore stated that he had opted not to re-sign with the UFC to protect his well-being after his injuries in the sport over time.